 Meals.
-These costs generally are deductible only up to 50%.
-For 2021 and 2022, business meals provided at restaurants are 100% deductible.
+These costs are deductible only up to 50%.
+This 50% limit applies as well to meals deductible using a standard meal rate, such as the GSA per diem rates or the IRS high-low substantiation rates.
 The deduction can only be claimed if you substantiate the expense (see IRS Publication 463).